-This past December, we stayed at one of the three bedroom town home units that has a private (heated) pool.
-The condo was spacious, clean, and was also pet-friendly (not all are).
-As you can see, the living room is spacious.
+When we stay in Windsor Hills, we like to get a three bedroom town home units that has a private (heated) pool.
+The condo we stayed in was spacious, clean, and was also pet-friendly (not all are).

 Do you have a favorite Non-Disney Resort?
 We’d love to hear about it!